bytehouse-io/ong-privacy-policy/README.md

 - **Account**: a unique account created for you to access our Service or parts of our Service.
 - **Affiliate**: an entity that controls, is controlled by, or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest, or other securities entitled to vote for election of directors or other managing authority.
-- **Application**:  Kibbe Analysis AI, the software program provided by the Company.
+- **Application**:  ONG, the software program provided by the Company.
 - **Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement)**: MindGarden C Corp, 2055 Limestone Rd STE 200-C, Wilmington, DE, New Castle, US, 19808.
 - **Country**: Delaware, United States.
 - **Device**: any device that can access the Service such as a computer, a cellphone, or a digital tablet.